-If you happen to be a fan of really bad or generic taglines, you probably should check out one on the poster for Memory Of Water (Veden vartija in Finnish), a dystopian sci-fi drama directed by Saara Saarela.
+If you happen to be a fan of really bad or generic taglines, you probably should check out one on the poster for Memory Of Water (known as Veden vartija in Finland), a dystopian sci-fi drama directed by Saara Saarela.
 Adapted from a novel of the same name by Emmi Itäranta, it drops the viewer to a northern town that is under the surveillance of military since fresh water has become a restricted commodity.
-We're introduced to Noria (Saga Sarkola), a young woman who becomes the new ''tea master'' (person who holds knowledge of a water source) after her father dies.
+We're introduced to Noria (Saga Sarkola), a young woman who becomes the new ''tea master'' (someone who holds knowledge of a water source) after her father dies.
 After Noria finds a disk where older generations reveal that there might be water in a place called Lost Lands, she and her best friend Sanja (Mimosa Willamo) try to figure out what to do with this information which happens to threaten the power that the military holds.

 As stories about dystopian futures tend to require a lot of visual flair, the film's strong suit thankfully is the way that Saarela and her creative team present the world and its atmosphere.
 Considering the obvious budget limitations, Otso Linnalaakso's production design is especially impressive in that regard, as it never loses the intimacy of ordinary people's lives while also managing to reach beyond the budget when combining forces with smartly used visual and special effects.

-Since the look and action are clearly working overtime, it is a regrettable shame that Memory Of Water mostly falls apart on the pages of its screenplay where writer Ilja Rautsi's dialogue manages to sound like Noria and rest have never encountered another human being before while unabashedly having lines and phrases just as generic as the tagline.
+Since the look and action are clearly working overtime, it is a regrettable shame that Memory Of Water mostly falls apart on the pages of its screenplay where writer Ilja Rautsi's dialogue manages to sound like Noria and others have never encountered another human being before while unabashedly having lines and phrases just as generic as the tagline.
 This level of unimaginative writing then swallows all the main characters whole, making it really hard to feel anything for them when they face loss, danger or bliss, for example.
 Maybe the teased sequel will be less watered-down.